polettix/Data-Tubes/manual.md

 `structured`, but that would have been sort of cheating, wouldn't it?

-The second thing is that, as anticipated, we managed to create two different tracks for the input records, where the `Plumbing::dispatch` does the split of the records stream across them.
+The second thing is that, as anticipated, we managed to create two different tracks for the input records, where [dispatch][] does the split of the records stream across them.
 This allows each of the sub-tube to be independent of each other (there are two here, they might be many more of course).
-Note that `$good` and `$bad` are created using `pipeline` (so that we avoid `summon`ing `Plumbing::sequence` and shave off a few characters), taking care to _avoid_ setting a `tap`.
+Note that `$good` and `$bad` are created using [pipeline][] (so that we avoid [summon][]ing [sequence][] and shave off a few characters), taking care to _avoid_ setting a `tap`.
 This is not strictly necessary, because the `sink` tap actually generates a valid tube, but we want to be sure that we get a record from either tube in case we need to add some post-processing at some later time in the future.

 ## Process In Peace